Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 ### :lock:  Sodium

 Sodium is used to implement encryption algorithms in `Bridge API`.
-It includes Clibsodium that can be rebuilt and used, from [libsodium repository](https://github.com/jedisct1/libsodium).
+It includes Clibsodium (.xcframework) that can be rebuilt and used from [libsodium repository](https://github.com/jedisct1/libsodium).
+I've built the latest commit and added it into the project.

+To build latest commit (Clibsodium .xcframework file), you can clone the source code and run `sh autogen.sh -f -s && sh dist-build/apple-xcframework.sh`.

+For latest release version (that generates .a file), you can clone it and run `sh autogen.sh && sh dist-build/ios.sh`

 ### :hammer: BuildConfig